ushariRanasinghe/Fire-Detection/README.md

 ## Overview

 This project aims to detect fire in images using a Convolutional Neural Network (CNN).
-The workflow includes data preparation, image preprocessing with custom masks, model creation, training, and evaluation.
+To improve the accuracy and reduce the training time of the model, different features of the images are extracted using cv2 library, and fed into a multi-input CNN.

 ## Components